 2. Spoon the ground flaxseeds into a small bowl and add the oat milk and 1 tbsp vanilla extract.
 Stir well to combine and set aside.
-Finely chop the dates and slide them into a separate small, heatproof bowl.
+Finely chop the dates.
+Pop them in a separate small, heatproof bowl.
 Pour over the hot espresso and stir well to combine.
-Leave both bowls to soak for 10 mins.
+Set aside to soak for at least 10 mins.

 3. Fill a pan with water till it's about one-third full.
 Pop it on the hob and bring to a simmer.
-Break the milk chocolate into small chunks and slide it into a heatproof bowl (one large enough to sit on top of the pan).
+Break the vegan chocolate into small chunks and add it to a heatproof bowl (one large enough to sit on top of the pan).
 Add the sunflower vegetable spread to the chocolate, along with the golden syrup.

-5. Tip the flour into a large bowl and add the ground almonds, 1 tsp baking powder and ½ tsp bicarbonate of soda.
+5. Tip the flour into a large, clean bowl and add the ground almonds, 1 tsp baking powder and ½ tsp bicarbonate of soda.
 Whisk to mix the dry ingredients together.
 Set aside.

-7. Scoop in the soaked flaxseeds and the dates, with any liquid from their bowls, and stir well again.
+7. Scoop in the soaked flaxseeds and the dates, with any liquid from their bowls, and stir well to mix.
 Finally, fold in the dry ingredients till just combined.

-8. Scoop the batter into the lined baking tin and smooth out with a spoon.
-Slide the tin into the oven and bake for 25-35 mins, till set on top with a slight wobble in the middle.
+8. Scoop the batter into the baking tin and smooth out with a spoon.
+Bake for 25-35 mins, till set on top with a slight wobble in the middle.
 Set aside to cool in the tin.

-9. Once cooled, turn the brownies out of the tin, slice into 9-12 brownies and serve.
+9. Once cooled, turn the brownies out of the tin, slice into 9-12 pieces.
 The brownies will keep in an airtight tin for around a week or can be frozen for up to 3 months.